npbassett/shapes/README.md

 # SHAPES
 The Simulating Horizon Angle Profile from Elevation Sets (SHAPES) code calculates the angular horizon as seen from a given location.
 While SHAPES was developed primarily for low radio frequency global 21-cm experiments, the code is broadly applicable.

+## Citation
+SHAPES and the algorithm behind it were introduced in [Bassett et al. 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv210602153B/abstract).
+If you use SHAPES for any academic work, please cite this paper.

 ## Getting Started
 To clone a copy of the repository:
 ```